See all Dubai tours

 A shopkeeper handles gold jewelry at a store in Dubai in the UAE.

 While you don’t need to be an expert, it pays to do your homework before buying.
-Prices here are based on weight per gram, and as Dubai follows international gold prices, they fluctuate daily.
-Gold shops observe the rates, which account for 80-90 percent of the final cost, so prices are consistent.
+The price for gold is based on weight per gram, and as Dubai follows international gold prices, they fluctuate daily.
+Gold shops observe the rates, which account for 80–90 percent of the final cost, so prices are consistent.

 You can view the day’s market rate online, as the DGJG has a useful rate checker.
 Plus, most gold shops display real-time prices.
-Savvy shoppers often monitor price trends to predict any upcoming dips, but just knowing the day’s value will strengthen your hand.
+Savvy shoppers often monitor price trends to predict any upcoming dips, but just knowing the day’s value will strengthen your buying power.

-An item’s final price is made up by the crafting or making charge.
+The crafting or making charge determines an item’s final price.
 “The price of crafting varies depending on the design, quality, and finish.
 You can haggle only over this crafting.
 The gold price itself is non-negotiable,” said Mamtha Maria.

 You also need to check the karat (k) value, which measures the gold’s purity.
 24k denotes 100 percent pure gold, while 22k and 18k represent 91.5 percent and 75 percent gold, respectively.
 24k is often too soft for jewelry, so 22k is used in items like bangles and rings, and the harder 18k is for diamond rings and gem-encrusted pieces.